Detrav/dotnet-publish-ssh/README.md

 ```
 [2018/08/30][0.1.1] added --ssh-script option for calling script after publishing
-[2018/08/31][0.1.2] replca --ssh-script command to --ssh-cmd-before and --ssh-cmd-after for run command before and after publishing on remote machine via ssh
+[2018/08/31][0.1.2] replace --ssh-script command to --ssh-cmd-before and --ssh-cmd-after for run command before and after publishing on remote machine via ssh
+[2018/08/31][0.1.3] added console message on command calling